-There is no other help but self-help.
-Jiro Murai, a Japanese man who fell terminally ill at the beginning of the twentieth century, validated that on himself.
-By holding his fingers in various postures (mudras), he was able to heal himself and live for another 60 years.
-He dedicated the rest of his life to the study of the mystery behind our ability to heal with our hands.
-He passed his knowledge onto his American-born student, Mary Burmeister, who, in turn, brought it to the United States and shared it generously with family, friends, neighbors, and students.
+There is no other help but self-help!
+Jiro Murai, a Japanese man who fell gravely ill at the beginning of the twentieth century, validated that on himself.
+By holding his fingers in various postures (mudras), he was able to heal himself and live for another 50 years.
+He dedicated the rest of his life to the study of the mystery behind our ability to heal ourselves with our hands.
+He passed his knowledge onto his American-born student, Mary Burmeister, who, in turn, brought it to the United States and shared it with family, friends, neighbors, and students.

 Both Jiro and Mary insisted that what they taught was not a technique but an art.
-Jiro himself named it Jin Shin Jyutsu, which Mary translated into English as the Art of the Creator through the Compassionate Man.
+After several iterations, Jiro eventually named it Jin Shin Jyutsu with a meaning that Mary translated into English as the Art of the Creator through the Compassionate Man.
 She frequently dubbed it “The Art of Getting to Know (Help) Myself.”
 I call it simply “The Way of Hands”.

-This site is dedicated to the art of healing ourselves with the help of our hands regardless of whether it is called Jin Shin Jyutsu or something else.
+This site is dedicated to the art of healing ourselves with the help of our hands regardless of its many names.
 For, the art is not new, and people have been using their hands to alleviate discomforts and tensions since time immemorial.
-Every child who feels unwell knows their mother’s healing touch is real.
-As adults, we like to place or hold our hands in different situations.
-When we are distressed, we might place our hands on our chest.
-If we should need the strength to stand our ground, we fold our arms.
-And, when nervous, we like to hold our wrists.
+Every child who has felt unwell knows their mother’s healing touch is real.

 Jiro and Mary were well-versed in the ancient philosophical traditions of both the West and the East as well as the principles of Yoga and Traditional Chinese Medicine.
 Many concepts from these traditions found their way into the body of Jin Shin Jyutsu.
 The most fundamental one, of course, was that our natural state is that of harmony.
-We get out of harmony, or sick, by living in discord with our true self.
-We find relief, therefore, by a process of removing the blocks to harmony rather than adding effort in creating harmony.
+We are out of harmony, or sick, by living in discord with our true self.
+We find relief, therefore, by a process of removing the blocks to harmony rather than making an effort to create harmony.

-The Hermetic principle of “What Above, So Below” is also incorporated deeply into Jin Shin Jyutsu.
-The harmonizing sequences of the placement of hands build on various relationships between “above” and “below”, “left” and “right”, “front” and “back”.
+The Hermetic principle of “As Above, So Below” is also incorporated into the fundaments of Jin Shin Jyutsu.
+Its harmonizing sequences build on the relationship between “above” and “below”, “left” and “right”, “front” and “back”.
 They remind us that life is non-linear and non-local.
-If I have abdominal distress, my issue is most likely on the back of my body.
-Or, if I find myself with a headache, placing my hands on the lower part of the body might be an efficient way to help myself.
+If I have abdominal distress, the cause is most likely on the back of my body.
+Or, if I find myself with a headache, holding my feet might be highly efficient to get relief.

-The concept of chi (qi) or prana is yet another cornerstone of Jin Shin Jyutsu.
-The idea is that by placing our hands on the body, we stimulate the circulation of chi and help it restore its harmonious circulation.
-Unlike other traditions, however, the intent in Jin Shin Jyutsu is purely for harmony.
-We don’t move, take, or give energy.
+The concept of chi (qi) is yet another cornerstone of Jin Shin Jyutsu.
+By placing our hands on the body, we stimulate the circulation of chi and help it restore its harmonious circulation.
+And here is what makes Jin Shin Jyutsu unique among all its cousins.
+By applying it, we don’t move, take, or give energy.
 Giver and receiver simply join together with the common intent for harmony, and in the process, they both receive it.

 But when you know for yourselves

-The best way to determine what Jin Shin Jyutsu is and does is to directly experience its effect.
+The best way to find out what Jin Shin Jyutsu is and does is to directly experience it.

-You have just completed the self-help harmonizing sequence known in Jin Shin Jyutsu as the Main Central Vertical Harmonizing Energy.
+You have just completed the self-help harmonizing sequence for the Main Central Vertical Harmonizing Energy.
 Repeat the sequence for seven days in a row.
 What difference does it make?

 The Main Central Vertical Harmonizing Energy is the most fundamental circulation in Jin Shin Jyutsu.
 It follows an oval shape that circulates down the front and up the back of our body.
-It is the source of all other branches and circulations.
-It gives birth to the Left and Right Supervisors along the pathway of which reside twenty-six mini-chakras.
+It is the source of all other energetic flows.
+It gives birth to the Left and Right Supervisors along the pathway of which reside twenty-six pairs of mini-chakras.
 Mary Burmeister named them Safety Energy Locks and they serve as regulators of our energetic circulation.
 When all our Locks are open, the energy circulates harmoniously and we experience health and peace.
 If disharmony occurs, the corresponding Safety Energy Locks shut down to prevent the disharmony from spreading to other areas.
-In the area of a closed Lock, we experience tension, pain, and discomfort.
+In the area of a closed Safety Energy Lock, we experience tension, pain, and discomfort.

 By placing our hands on the Safety Energy Locks, they will re-open eventually and we’ll feel better.
-Keep in mind, however, that if we don’t remove the true source of disharmony, however, the locks will shut down again and our illnesses will reoccur.
-And so, by using the Jin Shin Jyutsu harmonizing sequences, we not only alleviate the symptoms, but we also work on the deeper causes for our manifested disharmonies.
+Keep in mind, however, that if we don’t remove the true source of disharmony, the locks will shut down again and our discomfort will reoccur.

 To give and to receive are one in truth

 The benefits of the art are not limited to only those who “receive” it.
-Whether we place our hands on someone, or someone else places hands on us, the energetic flow of both parties becomes harmonized in the process.
-To give and to receive the art is indeed one process of mutual healing!
-And in this healing, we do not transfer energy from one to another, but instead, we transcend the world of scarcity to tap into a limitless Source of Abundance.
+During a session, both giver and receiver experience harmonization of their energetic flow.
+To give and to receive is indeed one process of mutual healing!
+And in this healing, we do not transfer energy from one to another, but instead, we transcend the perceived world of scarcity to tap into the original, limitless Source of Abundance.

-For those who wish to practice the art on others, I recommend that they attend at least one 5-Day Basic Seminar.
+For those who wish to practice the art on others, I recommend that they enroll in an authorized 5-Day Basic Seminar.
 These seminars teach the art’s principles together with the harmonizing sequences for various situations and how to apply them effectively.
-In a self-help context, however, everyone can place their hands and experience the harmonization effect of Jin Shin Jyutsu without limitations and training requirements.
+In a self-help context, however, everyone can place their hands and experience the harmonization effect of Jin Shin Jyutsu without limitations or extensive training.
 We can place our hands on our body, or hold our fingers or toes as the case may be, for as long as we wish and for as long as it feels good.